 The Smithsonian Ocean Portal, created in collaboration with organizations including NOAA, contains dynamic, multimedia content designed to engage young adults, ocean enthusiasts, and middle school teachers and their students in ocean science, education, and conservation.

-Revised October 28, 2014 by the Ocean Explorer Webmaster
+Revised July 09, 2015 by the NOAA Ocean Explorer Webmaster

 Office of Ocean Exploration and Research | National Oceanic and Atmospheric Administration |